pd0wm/nn-morse/README.md

 # Training
 Run `./main.py`.
 Open tensorboard to view progess.
 The network will converge after a few thousand epochs.

 The training uses a realistic morse code generator.
-It will simulate different speeds, noise levels and inconsistencies in timing.
+It will simulate different speeds, frequency, noise levels and inconsistencies in timing.
 See `morse.py` for more details.

 # Test
 Run `./decode_audio.py --model models/000690.pt audio/hello_world.wav`.
 This will print the prediction, and show a plot of the spectrogram and tokens as predicted by the model.